Who We Are

 In the event that the Websites or substantially all of our assets are acquired, merged or reorganized, your information may be transferred to another party.

-In addition to the Privacy Rights provided for generally in these policies, California residents have the right to request in a mail, electronic mail or telephone communication, that SSP disclose for the immediately preceding calendar year the categories of your personal information shared with third parties and the names and addresses of such third parties including the nature of the third-parties business.
-If you are a California resident and would like to make this request should contact the Society by e-mailing our Privacy Officer firstname.lastname@example.org, by calling (202) 785-2255 or by mailing Society for Science & the Public, Attention: Privacy Officer, 1719 N St NW, Washington, DC 20036
+In addition to the Privacy Rights provided for generally in these policies, California residents have the right to request by mail, e-mail or telephone communication, that the Society disclose for the immediately preceding calendar year the categories of personal information shared with Third Parties and the names and addresses of such Third Parties including the nature of the Third-Parties businesses.
+Users who are California residents and would like to make this request should contact the Society by e-mailing our Privacy Officer firstname.lastname@example.org, by calling (202) 785-2255 or by mailing Society for Science & the Public, Attention: Privacy Officer, 1719 N St NW, Washington, DC 20036

-We will retain the information you provide to us and information automatically collected through the Websites for as long as your user account or membership is active or as needed to provide our publications and services to you and for a reasonable time thereafter.
-Your personal information will remain in the Student Alumni Network indefinitely unless you instruct SSP to delete your profile or otherwise opt-out.
-We will retain and use your information as necessary to comply with our legal obligations, resolve disputes and enforce our agreements.
+We will retain the information provided to us and information automatically collected through the Websites for as long as a User account or membership is active or as needed to provide our publications and services for a reasonable time thereafter.
+User’s personal information will remain in the Alumni Network indefinitely unless Users’ instruct the Society to delete their profiles or otherwise opt-out.
+We will retain and use Users’ information as necessary to comply with our legal obligations, resolve disputes and enforce our agreements.
 At any time, we may store non-personal information in the aggregate.
 If a User is an EEA individual, the User may request that the Society deletes certain personal data, as explained in Section 16 below.

-If you are a minor under the age of 18, you may request and obtain removal of certain content or information posted on our Websites by sending an email to email@example.com.
+Minors under the age of 18 may request and obtain removal of certain content or information posted on our Websites by sending an email to email@example.com.
 Please be advised that our removal of your post(s) does not ensure complete or comprehensive removal of the content or information you have posted on our Websites.